robocomp/robocomp/doc/DSR-start.md

  }
  ```

 Now you can compile again the agent with _make_ and give it a run.
-It is far from perfect but should give an idea of how a basic agent is constructed.
+It is far from perfect but should give an idea of how a basic agent is built.
+Now we can improve it and add new agents to keep on building the robot's brain.